All Episodes

 Wow.

-And the host says, because our guests wouldn't be comfortable being associated with the person who wrote a book critical of Hillary Clinton.
+And the host says, because our guests wouldn't be comfortable being associated with a person who wrote a book critical of Hillary Clinton.

-You know, one of the things Joe Scarborough said in that New York going to the New York Times magazine piece, I don't know if you read it about conservatism.
+You know, one of the things Joe Scarborough said in that New York, going through the New York Times magazine piece, I don't know if you read it about conservatism.

 Yeah.